ParkingLotGames/Materialize2019-by-finepointcgi/README.md

 - Switched build backend to IL2CPP
 - Enabled the Incremental Garbage Collector
 - Added the Vulkan API to Linux
-- Building React based responsive UI - https://github.com/ReactUnity/core
+- (In Progress) React based responsive UI - https://github.com/ReactUnity/core

 ## Features added by finepointcgi
 ### Paste Images from clipboard on Linux